-- 4.1.9 The report commences with details of the in-year position, details of the Autumn Statement 2023, and the Local Government Finance Settlement, including Council Tax levels, before identifying the service pressures facing the Council and consequent budget savings required.
-The report concludes with comments on the Council's financial standing and the robustness of the estimates made in preparing the budget. - 4.1.10 The budget has been constructed in the context of currently known information.
-Details of the Final Local Government Finance Settlement are expected to be published in early February 2024.
-Information relating to the forecast funding and income streams to the Council are set out in Appendix Two.
+- 3.1.9 The report commences with details of the in-year position, details of the Autumn Statement 2023, and the Local Government Finance Settlement, including Council Tax levels, before identifying the service pressures facing the Council and consequent budget savings required.
+The report concludes with comments on the Council's financial standing and the robustness of the estimates made in preparing the budget. - 3.1.10 The budget has been constructed in the context of currently known information.
+Details of the Final Local Government Finance Settlement were published on 5 February 2024.

-4.2 Forecast Revenue Outturn 2023-24
+3.2 Forecast Revenue Outturn 2023-24

-4.2.1 The Revenue Budget 2024-25 is set in the context of the current inyear financial position.
+3.2.1 The Revenue Budget 2024-25 is set in the context of the current inyear financial position.
 The latest forecast outturn for 2023-24 as at Quarter 3 (31 December 2023) is for an overspend of £34.071m by 31 March 2024.
 This is an increase in the forecast overspend since Quarter 2 (£32.947m) mainly due to additional costs in Adults and Children's Social Care.
 A full detailed Quarter 3 performance report will be presented to Cabinet and Full Council in March 2024, but summary narrative on the financial forecast (by department) is set out below.